BGCG/project4/README.md

 #### Imagery

-The imagery is all of different dishes where I selected those that displayed bursts of color as I wanted to create a contrast with the white background of the body of the site.
+The imagery is all of different dishes where I selected those that displayed bursts of colour as I wanted to create a contrast with the white background of the body of the site.

 #### Colour scheme

-The colour scheme represents the greenness of certain fruits and vegetables, while also sporting some bursts of colors (such as various shades of oranges, reds, pink) from the imagery used in the site, all contrasting with the white background of the site.
+The colour scheme represents the greenness of certain fruits and vegetables, while also sporting some bursts of colours (such as various shades of oranges, reds, pink) from the imagery used in the site, all contrasting with the white background of the site.

 ### Agile epics